 Depending on the filtration technology in your air purifier, there are two ways that these appliances remove VOCs from the air.
 If you opt for an activated carbon filter, you’ll again want to ensure that there’s enough carbon present in the filter and that the material is thick enough to create an effective barrier that traps chemical vapors and gases.

 Typically, you’ll want an air purifier with many pounds of activated carbon.
 Activated carbon is simply carbon that has been treated with oxygen to create millions of pores.
 This increases the surface area of the carbon, which allows the material to better absorb chemicals and gases.

-Carbon filters, by default, rely on a passive technology where the air must pass over the filter for chemicals to be removed from it.
+If you’re wondering how carbon air filters work, carbon filters, by default, rely on a passive technology where the air must pass over the filter for chemicals to be removed from it.
 Another concern with this type of air purifier is that over time, the filter can become so saturated that it’s not working as effectively as it should.
 In some cases, there’s the risk of previously trapped VOCs being released back into the air.